 In saying this, we take into consideration your body as a whole and treat according to the presenting symptoms, your lifestyle and dietary habits and also make note of any environmental or emotional distress that may be present.
 By understanding this allows us to design a treatment plan specific to your needs in hope that we can help successfully enhance your quality of life in combination with any current or usual care that you already receive.

 Chemotherapy induced nausea and vomiting is an unwanted side effect of cancer treatment and is often not fully controlled even with state-of-the-art antiemetics.
 Acupuncture can assist in improving quality of life for these cancer patients and is accepted as an appropriate referral option (7, 8).
-Acupuncture is also recognised as having a potential positive effect on cancer pain and cancer-related fatigue (7).
+Acupuncture is also recognised as having a potential positive effect on cancer pain (7).